 Do you want to know how to develop a lesson plan format in Nigeria?
 If you are, this post will provide you with a “Lesson Plan Format in Nigeria.”
 The teacher’s guide to what students need to learn, how it will be taught, and how learning will be measured is therefore the lesson plan.
 Keep reading!

 A well-planned lesson allows the instructor to be more effective in the classroom.
-Read further to have a broader knowledge of what a lesson plan is, the importance as well as the elements of a Lesson Plan Format in Nigeria.
+Read further to have a broader knowledge of what a lesson plan is, its importance as well and the elements of a Lesson Plan Format in Nigeria.

 A collection of activities for teaching and learning.
 And this is how the instructor intends to attain the aim, through his delivery technique and procedure.